What is AK?

 References

-- Phan K, Shumack S. Medicine Today.
+- Phan K, Shumack S. Med Today.
 2021;5:3-9

 - Dermatology Expert Group.
 Therapeutic guidelines 2022;eTG August 2022 edition.

-- Stockfleth E. et al J Eur Acad Dermatol Venereol.2017;31 Suppl 2:8-11
+- Stockfleth E. et al J Eur Acad Dermatol Venereol.
+2017;31 Suppl 2:8-11

-- Chia A, et al. Australian Family Physician.
+- Chia A, et al. Aust Fam Physician.
 2007;36:539-541

-- Willenbrink TJ et al J Am Acad Dermatol.
+- Willenbrink TJ et al. J Am Acad Dermatol.
 2020;83:709-717

 - Stockfleth E, et al. Curr Ther Res Clin Exp.
 2022;96:100661